A Novel Treatment for Addiction and Post-Traumatic Stress

 It’s hard to read a newspaper these days without seeing an article about the epidemic of drug use and drug overdoses sweeping the country.
 Addiction to all kinds of substances remains a major health problem and treatments are often tragically unsuccessful.
-Recently, however, we’ve begun to better understand the underlying neurological mechanisms of addiction, and with that understanding has come a novel intervention aimed at treating the problem at its source.
+Recently, however, the medical community has begun to better understand the underlying neurological mechanisms of addiction, and with that understanding has come a novel intervention aimed at treating the problem at its source.

-There are, in fact, a number of disorders—among them compulsive drug use, gambling, smoking, and eating—that share a common underlying trait: impaired impulse control.
-Recently, we’ve gained insight into what systems in the brain contribute to compulsively addictive behaviors.
+There are, in fact, a number of disorders—among them compulsive drug use, gambling, smoking, and eating—that share a common underlying problem with impaired impulse control.
+Recently, we’ve gained insight into what systems in the brain contribute to addictive behaviors.

 While a small study, it was randomized, blinded, and placebo-controlled and showed clinically and statistically significant reductions in PTSD symptoms, drug cravings, and even depressive symptoms.
 This study clearly demonstrates that drug addiction is a neurological disease—a neurological derangement of the brain’s “wanting” system—that’s amenable to correction, and further that when it’s corrected there is a significant return to normalcy.